3 omnichannel strategies to minimise the impact of the COVID-19 crisis

 No one can ignore the COVID-19 crisis, which is now spreading worldwide.
-The current pandemic and its huge impact on industries, including that of retail, has prompted us to analyze potential action plans.
+The current pandemic and its huge impact on industries, including that of retail, has prompted us to analyse potential omnichannel action plans.

-We suggest exploring three omnichannel strategy ideas in order to minimize the impact of the crisis on turnover.
+We suggest exploring three omnichannel strategy ideas in order to minimise the impact of the COVID-19 crisis on turnover.

 The relevance of these ideas will change depending on the measures announced by the government.